If this is your first time entering this year, please review all sections below. Some rules have changed.

 Motion – Entries must be submitted in QuickTime (.MOV) or MP4 format and should not exceed 25 MB.
 Compress using H.264 codec to 640x480 or 640x360.
 Cinemagraphs must be submitted as .gif.
 GIF files can be no larger than 955 pixels wide by 675 pixels high, and cannot exceed 4 MB.

 NOTE: If you are selected as a winner, you will be notified by e-mail and asked to send us high-resolution files.

 Once you have completed the entry form, you will be asked to upload the entry digitally.
 Follow the instructions on how to do this.
 Hard-copy entries are not accepted for this competition.

 Single Entry – One image or video file

-Series entry – Up to three images or videos
+Series entry – Up to five images or videos